ZSH64/lan/Questions.md

 - Aside from Terraform, do you have any hands-on experience with other similar tools that allow you to manage VMs, provision them, or perform some kind of automation on those VMs?

-logging:
+**logging and Monitoring:**
 - Have you used any log aggregators like Elastic Stack or Splunck?
+- Any experience with **Promethouse, Graffana.**
 - Have you created any dashboard in.

-**Monitoring:**
+- Did you build any dashboard with **graffana and promethouse**? did you manage the promethouse from admin side? what was your role here?
+- Did you have any **alerting infrastructure** here as well? did you use any thenologies to send alerts when somethings went wrong?
+  - what if the disk run low or CPU was overextended?
-- do you have the motoring at the top of the stack?
+- How do you monitor and ensure the performance and health of your cloud infrastructure in a DevOps environment
-- How did you send notifications?
-- How large was the cluster in terms of number of servers?
-- Any experience with **Promethouse, Graffana.**

 **Support:**
 - Did you play any role in L1 or L2 support?
 Would those tickets be assigned to you?
+- Can you describe your specific role when working with developers and the build & release team?
+How do you coordinate between these groups?
+- What are some of the typical challenges you face when collaborating with developers and the release team, and how do you address them?

 **k8s**
  - You mentioend AWS and Azure, where was that k8s runing actually?
+ - netwroking solution in k8s?
+ - Do you have experience in managing or deploying applications in Kubernetes environment
+ - Can you explain how you would perform a rolling update or rollback in Kubernetes?
+ - how many clusters did you have?
  - How did you handle situations where a team **overused the cluster** resources, such as excessive memory and CPU consumption?
  - Have you provisioned your own K8s server or K8s cluster, even aside from all your work experience?
 Did you do that for your own purposes as exercises?
 Did you try to create the K8s cluster on a server or on your local machine?
  - What advantages do you see in using K8s in general?